rockstor/rockstor-doc/kvm_setup.rst

 N.B.
 If you do not see the whole of the graphical install screen like in the above image you can select **View** and then **Resize to VM**

-Following the graphical installers prompts should result a problem free install and once complete the virtual system should rebooted and the initial minimal configuration can be done.
+Following the graphical installers prompts should result in a problem free install and once complete the virtual system should rebooted and the initial minimal configuration can be done.

 Initial first boot configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+The rest of Rockstor's configuration is done via it's Web GUI interface; simply point you browser as the indicated ip address.
+The result should be similar to: